QuietOn 3 lifestyle

 Features and Specifications

-In terms of design, the QuietOn 3 earbuds are noticeably different to their predecessors.
-Gone is the glossy black plastic and flimsy charging case, in favor of a much sleeker aesthetic.
+In terms of design, the QuietOn 3.1 earbuds are a pretty sleek affair.
 The matte white case is a similar size to that of Apple’s Airpods Pro, just a little taller and narrower, and closes with an equally-satisfying snap.

 The inside of the case is machined aluminum, with insets for the left and right earbuds.
 Three small LEDs sit in front of each inset, showing the battery level of the earbud and whether it’s currently charging.
 The earbuds connect magnetically to their charging pins, ensuring a firm connection even though the tips themselves move around a little in their holder.